baabhishek/Heart-Failure-Prediction-Dashboard-Report/README.md

 # Heart-Failure-Prediction-Dashboard-Report
-A detailed Heart Failure Prediction Report brought to life through Tableau Visualisation, telling a story from the data.
+A detailed heart failure prediction report was brought to life through Tableau Visualisation, telling a story from the data.

 ![banner-hf-awareness-month-2023_02](https://github.com/user-attachments/assets/63cb9c01-6ada-4a29-b1ec-aa903ff71819)

 ### Overview of the Data
 The dataset consists of health and demographic metrics for individuals with heart failure, including age, presence of anaemia, levels of creatinine phosphokinase, diabetes status, ejection fraction, high blood pressure, platelet count, serum creatinine, serum sodium, sex, smoking status, and the time of observation.
 The key outcome variable is DEATH_EVENT, which denotes whether an individual survived or died.
-The objective of this analysis is to uncover significant patterns and relationships between these factors and survival rates.
+This analysis aims to uncover significant patterns and relationships between these factors and survival rates.

 ### Methodology
 - Data Source: Heart failure prediction dataset.